fangyq09/YangqinFang/_pages/about.md

 Research interest
 ------
 My expertise lies in the field of geometric measure theory, with a primary focus on the existence of Plateau problems and the regularity of minimal sets.
 The Plateau problem, originating in the 18th century, remained a profound challenge until the breakthroughs in the 20th century.
 It has evolved into a crucial discipline known as geometric measure theory.
-To this day, the existence of Plateau problems and the regularity of minimal sets remain central topics in geometric measure theory, with the majority still unresolved.
+To this day, the existence of Plateau problems and the regularity of minimal sets remain central topics in geometric measure theory, with the majority still open.

 Teaching
 ------